esteinig/sketchy/README.md

 ## Overview

-**`v0.1-alpha: internal pre-release, no tests`**
+**`v0.2-alpha: internal pre-release, no tests`**

-`Sketchy` is an online lineage matching algorithm for real-time genotyping and susceptibility prediction in bacterial pathogens using nanopore sequencing platforms.
-It is a variant of inexact lineage calling as implemented by [Brinda et al. (2019)](https://www.biorxiv.org/content/early/2018/08/29/403204). `Sketchy` uses MinHash distances to match reads to a representative population genomic sketch of the target organism.
-Because it relies on well characterized, high-quality genomes from the public domain, it is currently restricted to common pathogens for which we have sufficient data that can be processed with the [`pf-core/pf-survey`](https://github.com/pf-core) Nextflow pipeline, which supports *Staphylococcus aureus*, *Klebsiella pneumoniae* and *Mycobacterium tuberculosis* specific typing. *Burkholderia pseudomallei* with antibiotic resistance genotype using `ArDAP` and other candidates are planned for beta release.
+`Sketchy` is an online lineage matching algorithm for real-time genotyping and susceptibility prediction in bacterial pathogens using nanopore sequencing platforms. `Sketchy` uses MinHash distances to match reads to a representative population genomic sketch of the target organism.
+Because it relies on well characterized, high-quality genomes from the public domain, it is currently restricted to common pathogens for which we have sufficient data that can be processed with the [`pf-core/pf-survey`](https://github.com/pf-core) Nextflow pipeline, which at this stage supports *Staphylococcus aureus*, *Klebsiella pneumoniae* and *Mycobacterium tuberculosis* specific typing. *Burkholderia pseudomallei* with antibiotic resistance genotype using `ArDAP` and other candidates are planned for beta release.

 Preprint coming soon.